 <Partly that, but I do believe the biggest difference are these.> Lykos ran his fingers down the side of his throat, across the black spots that marked his skin. <Do you know what they are?>

 Glaw withdrew his hand as if he'd been scalded.
-He stared at Lykos, a little more wide-eyed than he would have liked, as the demon slowly opened his eyes; they stayed heavy lidded for a good ten heartbeats.
+He stared at Lykos, a little more wide-eyed than he would have liked, as the demon slowly opened his eyes.
+They stayed heavy lidded for a good ten heartbeats.
 Then they were even and calm once more, not a trace of the mimicker of a purring feline; nor any shame or awkwardness.
-Lykos simply turned his attention to the dancers, leaving Glaw to stare at the side of his face or or follow suit.
+Lykos simply turned his attention to the dancers, leaving Glaw to stare at the side of his face or follow suit.

 The dance leader had time to change two times before either of them spoke again.

 <So...> Glaw said, his eyes fixed on the demons in the grassy square, <what do those marks have to do with dancing?>